madanyc/workfront-learn.en/help/workfront-proof/benefits-of-proofing-in-workfront.md

 title: Learm the benefits of proofing
 description: Learn what proofing is and the benefits of using digital proofing in [!DNL Adobe Workfront].
 activity: use
+feature: Workfront Proof
 type: Tutorial
+role: User
+level: Beginner
 team: Technical Marketing
 kt: 8822
-role: User
-level: Beginner
 exl-id: 9721f0b1-ee24-4db1-ac1b-f0c355ad0a9a
 ---
 # Benefits of proofing in [!DNL Workfront]